Improvements to LABC Warranty site scoring framework

 Good

-Complies with our Technical Manual and building regulations.
+Complies with both our Technical Manual (Functional Requirements and Performance Standards) and Building Regulations.

 5